peteroupc/peteroupc.github.io/randmisc.md

 2. Choose an integer _i_ with probability proportional to the weights in the rounded weights list.
 This can be done, for example, by taking the result of **WeightedChoice**(_list_), where _list_ is the rounded weights list and **WeightedChoice** is given in "[**Randomization and Sampling Methods**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_With_Replacement)".
 Let _w_ be the original weight for integer _i_, and let _rw_ be the rounded weight for integer _i_ in the rounded weights list.
 3. Generate _j_, a uniform random integer that is 0 or greater and less than _rw_.
 If _j_ is less than _rw_&minus;1, return _i_.
 Otherwise:

-    - If _w_ is written as in case 1, above, run the Bernoulli factory algorithm for _&nu;_ (the weight's fractional part).
+    - If _w_ is written as in case 1, above, flip the "coin" represented by _&nu;_ (the weight's fractional part).
 If it returns 1, return _i_.
 Otherwise, go to step 2.
     - If _w_ is written as in case 2, run **SampleGeometricBag** on the PSRN.
 If the result is 1, return _i_.
 Otherwise, go to step 2.
     - If _w_ is written as in case 3, let _r_ = rem(_x_, _y_) = _x_&minus;floor(_x_/_y_)\*_y_, then with probability _r_/_y_, return _i_.
 (For example, generate _z_, a uniform random integer satisfying 0&le;_z_&lt;_y_, then if _z_&lt;_r_, return _i_.)
 Otherwise, go to step 2.